 South Street, Midhurst GU29 9NH.
 01730 816911

 Fifteenth-century coaching inn with an elegant restaurant.
 This is the splurge option—expect £40+ per person for dinner.
-The food is refined British cooking with local ingredients.
-I've stayed here once; the four-poster bed was comfortable, the breakfast excellent.
+The food is refined British cooking with local ingredients, the kind of place where they tell you exactly which farm your meat came from.
+I've stayed here once; the four-poster bed was comfortable, the breakfast excellent, the bill memorable.

-Budget alternative: The Red Lion on North Street does honest pub food for half the price.
+Budget alternative: The Red Lion on North Street does honest pub food for half the price, with less architectural character but equally good beer.

 Winchester (51.0602°N, -1.3131°W)

 Winchester Farmers' Market runs on the second and last Sunday of each month, 9 AM to 2 PM, on the High Street and Cathedral Close.
-It's one of the largest in Britain—over 90 stalls.
-In autumn you get Hampshire apples, local cheeses, game birds, autumn vegetables.
+It's one of the largest in Britain—over 90 stalls selling everything from local cheese to venison to apples with names you've never heard of.
+In autumn you get Hampshire apples, local cheeses, game birds with feathers still attached, autumn vegetables covered in actual soil.

-I usually buy: a wedge of Winchester cheese, a couple of pheasants (if I'm heading home), apples for the drive, and a loaf of sourdough.
+I usually buy: a wedge of Winchester cheese sharp enough to wake you up, a couple of pheasants if I'm heading home and have a fridge waiting, apples for the drive back, and a loaf of sourdough that I'll eat half of before I reach the motorway.

 The cathedral is worth the £12.50 entry.
-In autumn the trees in the close turn golden, framing the building.
-Inside, the longest medieval nave in Europe feels especially atmospheric on a grey October day.
+In autumn the trees in the close turn golden, framing the building in seasonal colours that the architects couldn't have planned but probably appreciate.
+Inside, the longest medieval nave in Europe feels especially atmospheric on a grey October day when the light comes through stained glass instead of the roof.

 Midday: The Wykeham Arms